Equities Platform Questions

-For more information on account orders and positions, select Help along the top of the platform, then select TradeStation Platform Help from the menu.
+For more information on account orders and positions, select Help along the top of the platform, then select Get Help – Platform Trading from the menu.
 From the Index tab, type the keywords, “Account Orders and Positions.”

 How do I view a Strategy Performance Report?

-After placing a strategy on the chart, select View along the top of the platform, then select Strategy Performance Report from the menu.
+After placing entry and exit strategies on the chart, select View along the top of the platform, then select Strategy Performance Report from the menu.

-How do I select different chart data intervals?
+How do I select different chart timeframes (data intervals)?

-A data interval represents the amount of price action within a bar (from the open to the close) and is expressed either in terms of time (1 minute, 30 minute, daily, etc.) or trading activity (tick count or volume).
-For example, in a daily chart each bar interval represents the price action of one day – the bar opens in the morning with the beginning of the trading session and closes at the end of the trading session in the afternoon, and so on for each bar.
+A timeframe, or data interval, represents the amount of price action within a bar (from the open to the close) and is expressed either in terms of time (1 minute, 30 minute, daily, etc.) or trading activity (tick count or volume).
+For example, in a daily chart, each bar interval represents the price action of one day – the bar opens in the morning with the beginning of the trading session and closes at the end of the trading session in the afternoon, and so on for each bar.
 However, you can use any interval for your chart, including non-time-based intervals.
-There are three types of data intervals: time-based, tick-based and volume-based.
+There are three types of data intervals: time-based, tick-based, and volume-based.

-For a detailed description of the different symbol intervals, you can bring up the TradeStation software and go to Help along the top of the platform, then to TradeStation Platform Help in the menu.
-Under the Index tab, type the keyword Chart Analysis Window and select the subtitle called, “DFormatting.”
-Then read the section titled “Select Interval (activity and time types).”
+For more information on intervals, interval/chart types and range, you can bring up the TradeStation 10 software and go to Help along the top of the platform, then select Get Help – Platform Trading in the menu.
+Under the Index tab, type the keyword Timeframe and select the topic called Timeframe (see Data Interval).